MatthiasBakken/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 Exercise II

 a.
-Given an array a of n numbers, design a linear running time algorithm to find the maximum value of a[j] - a[i], where j ≥ i.
+sorted_arr = sorted(arr)
+return sorted_arr[-1] - sorted_arr[0]

 b.
-Suppose that you have an n-story building and plenty of eggs.
-Suppose also that an egg is broken if it is thrown off floor f or higher, and unbroken otherwise.
-Devise a strategy to determine the value of f such that the number of dropped eggs is minimized.
+I would do a mix of binary search and closest pair.
+Because the goal here would be not just to find where the egg is safe, but how high you can go until it breaks.
+So we would want to minimize the search area with a binary search algorithm but then identify the floor above as either a break or safe.

 Exercise III